JeffreyBenjaminBrown/hode/docs/ui/transitivity.md

 (/t /_ x /_) #is transitive
 ```

+When Hode detects the cycle (which happens as soon as it's created),
-The Cycle Buffer will show us something like the following:
+the Cycle Buffer will show something like the following:
 ```
+address  expression
-4  _ x _
+4        _ x _          -- the template
 6        b
 5        a
 6        b
 ```

-(I have omitted the columns on the left,
-as they are hard to read in black and white.
-The first number in each row is the expression's address.)

 The way to read that is "the template `_ x _` forms the cycle `a -> b -> a`.

-Notice that it only tells us the expressions in the cycle,
+Notice that the Cycle Buffer only shows the expressions in the cycle,
 not the relationships that join those elements.
 But to break the cycle, we need to delete one of those relationships.
 So let's find some of them.
 Move the cursor to the first instance of the expression `b`,
-and unfold the host relationships that contain it (`M-h`):
+and unfold the host relationships that contain it:

 ```
 4  _  _